Palestinians won't accept less than full U.N. seat - minister

 Addressing what would happen if they fail in their bid for full U.N. membership, Malki said: "We will repeat this experiment a second time, a third time and a fourth time until we reach that membership."

-(Additional reporting by Patrick Worsnip at the United Nations; Editing by Sophie Hares)
+(Additional reporting by Susan Cornwell in Washington and Patrick Worsnip at the United Nations; Editing by Sophie Hares)